 Doctors, surgeons, nurses, hospitals, and healthcare providers must be accountable for their negligence.

 An Overview of Foreign Objects Left in the Body After Surgery

-A wide range of different items are sometimes left behind by surgeons, doctors, and nurses after major medical operations.
+A wide range of different items is sometimes left behind by surgeons, doctors, and nurses after major medical operations.

 - Knives (especially blades);